dwhiffing/fury/content/aar/nf/nf16_aj/body.md

 Triumph stood guard while Rivers started looking for the cable, but they never found it before active sonobuoys and torpedoes started splashing into the center of the zone, and both subs had to flee.
-That ASW Strike is dangerous\!
+That ASW Strike is dangerous!
 Triumph nearly died (Phit: 75, die roll: 78), and the cable remains undiscovered.

 Augusta had a very busy time, heading for Patrol Zone B, and finding a juicy SSN contact to the NW.
 It was just about to head after it when a second quieter SSN appeared from the SE...
-Pincered\!
+Pincered!
 The SE contact was very close, so three torps immediately went to it, and one torp BOL-ed to keep the NW contact busy, while Augusta tried to break contact.
 The SE contact died, but the NW one got away, until it came back looking for